onigoetz/swagger-doclet/README.md

 	<tr><td>-fieldDefaultTags</td><td>This adds additional tags to the list of javadoc tags used for setting the default value of a model field.
 The default list contains default, defaultValue.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-fieldAllowableValuesTags</td><td>This adds additional tags to the list of javadoc tags used for setting the allowable values (a.k.a. enum values) of a model field.
 The default list contains allowableValues, valies, enum.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-resourcePriorityTags</td><td>This adds additional tags to the list of javadoc tags used for setting the priority of a resource for order in the resource listing/service.json.
 The default list contains resourcePriority, resourceOrder.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
-	<tr><td>-resourceDescriptionTags</td><td>This adds additional tags to the list of javadoc tags used for setting the description of a resource in the esource listing/service.json.
+	<tr><td>-resourceDescriptionTags</td><td>This adds additional tags to the list of javadoc tags used for setting the description of a resource in the tesource listing/service.json.
 The default list contains resourceDescription.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-operationScopeTags</td><td>This adds additional tags to the list of javadoc tags used for setting an oauth2 scope that is required to access an operation.
 The default list contains scope, oauth2Scope.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
-	<tr><td>-unauthOperationTags</td><td>This adds additional tags to the list of javadoc tags used for indicating an operation does NOT require auhtorization.
+	<tr><td>-unauthOperationTags</td><td>This adds additional tags to the list of javadoc tags used for indicating an operation does NOT require authorization.
 The default list contains unauthorized, noAuth.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
-	<tr><td>-authOperationTags</td><td>This adds additional tags to the list of javadoc tags used for the alternative way of indicating whether an operation requires or does not require auhtorization.
+	<tr><td>-authOperationTags</td><td>This adds additional tags to the list of javadoc tags used for the alternative way of indicating whether an operation requires or does not require authorization.
 The default list contains authentication, authorization.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-requiredParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are required.
 The default list contains requiredParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-optionalParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are optional.
 The default list contains optionalParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>
 	<tr><td>-csvParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are csv/multi valued.
 The default list contains csvParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>